Nonprofit-Specific Management Skills

 the key areas of knowledge and skills listed in Skills

-and Practices in Organizational Management.
-In addition, the
+and Practices in Organizational Management

 following categories of skills are required.